Joshua Brody, MD, discusses established and upcoming immunotherapies in the lymphoid malignancy pipeline.

 Notably, it is thought that patients who remain in CR for at least 6 to 12 months after CAR T-cell therapy infusion are likely cured of their lymphoma, Brody said.
 For example, it is likely that around 35% to 40% of patients with diffuse large B-cell lymphoma (DLBCL) who receive CAR T-cell therapy are effectively cured.

-“Third-line [DLBCL], the most common type of lymphoma, [was thought to be] an incurable disease setting,” said Brody.
+“DLBCL is the most common type of lymphoma, and third-line DLBCL [was thought to be] an incurable disease setting,” said Brody.
 “We [thought we could] cure people in the first- or second-line setting, but not beyond.
 I’m not sure how we define a miracle, but it seems miraculous to me to change the incurable to partly curable.”

-Although the toxicity challenges of CAR T-cell therapies are likely not going to be solved with bispecific antibodies, the novel agents may offer an alternative option that can decrease the risk of adverse effects.
+Although the toxicity challenges of CAR T-cell therapies will likely not be solved with bispecific antibodies, the novel agents may offer an alternative option that can decrease the risk of adverse effects.

-As such, responses with checkpoint inhibitors, such as nivolumab (Opdivo), are seen in around 70% of patients with Hodgkin lymphoma who progress following autologous stem cell transplant.2
+As such, responses with checkpoint inhibitors, such as nivolumab (Opdivo), are seen in approximately 70% of patients with Hodgkin lymphoma who progress following autologous stem cell transplant.2

 The introduction of checkpoint inhibitors to this space has been particularly encouraging for younger patients who fail curative-intent chemotherapy and who, historically, had dismal prognoses.